Sarah Entwistle

 Sarah Entwistle portrait at Nivola sq.jpg

 sarah entwistle received her BSc from The Bartlett School of Architecture, London and her Dip. from the Architectural Association, London, where she subsequently taught a design unit.
 In 2011, she inherited the personal effects of her late grandfather and fellow architect, Clive Entwistle (1916 – 1976), whom she never met — this material re-emerged from a Manhattan storage room where it had been retained for over thirty years.
 Entwistle's subsequent solo show In short, in theory and with a bit of luck (2012) at the Architectural Association marked the beginning of her engagement with Clive’s archive.
 Working from within a biographical frame that orientates around the processing and ‘spoliation’ of this archive, Entwistle's process of re-working both material and thematic remnants from within the archive offers opportunities to address wider gendered dynamics at an intimate scale.
-The contents of the archive reveals a charged relationship between Clive’s female lovers, relatives and his professional practice as a proponent of architectural modernism.
+The contents of the archive reveals a charged relationship between Clive’s female lovers, relatives, and his professional practice as a proponent of architectural modernism.
 The impulse with this on-going processing of the material is compelled by the gradual re-centering and re-claiming of the female Muse.